HugoNip/SLAM_test/README.md

 Call Stack (most recent call first): cmake/FindGlog.cmake:103 (GLOG_REPORT_NOT_FOUND) CMakeLists.txt:27 (FIND_PACKAGE)

-##### libglog.a and libglog.a are two files installed in /usr/lib to make find_package() enable to find Glog.
-when installing glog, it shows when it is without sudo:
-CMake Error at cmake_install.cmake:36 (file):
-  file INSTALL cannot copy file "/home/nipnie/glog/build/libglog.a" to
-  "/usr/local/lib/libglog.a".

 #### The solution is to reinstall glog and rebuid it.